Collin Morikawa Betting Profile: The Sentry - PGA TOUR

 Morikawa's Best Finishes

-- Morikawa played 25 tournaments last season, picking up one win with four top-five finishes and nine finishes in the top 10.
+- Morikawa last season took part in 25 tournaments, picking up one win with four top-five finishes and nine finishes in the top 10.

 - Last season Morikawa's best performance came at the ZOZO CHAMPIONSHIP.
-He shot -14 and won the title (his only win last season).
+He shot -14 and took home the title (his only win last season).

-- Morikawa ranked 22nd in the FedExCup standings with 1246 points last season.
+- Morikawa's 1246 points last season ranked him 22nd in the FedExCup standings.

 Morikawa's Strokes Gained Rankings